Netflix/metaflow-nflx-extensions/README.md

 we will need to transmute them from one format to the other.
 For example if a package is available for download as a `.tar.bz2` package but you request `.conda` packages, the system will transmute (convert) the `.tar.bz2` package into one that ends in `.conda`.
-To do so, you need to have at least one of the following packages installed:
+To do so, you need to have the following package installed:
-- `micromamba>=1.3.0`
 - `conda-package-handling>=1.9.0`

 Also due to a bug in `conda` and the way we use it, if your resolved environment